Peer Review Policy

 Each manuscript passes through following reviews and corrections after submission till the final publication, in various departments of editorial office:

-- Internal Editorial Review: In the first step one section editor will evaluate the manuscript based on (i) Suitability with the aim and scope of the journal and (ii) Manuscript structure as mentioned at manuscript preparation guidelines.
+- Internal Editorial Review: In the first step one section editor will evaluate the manuscript based on the value addition of the manuscript in the mentioned research problem, the suitability of the manuscript with the aim and scope of the journal, and manuscript structure as mentioned at manuscript preparation guidelines.
 The authors are informed about the decision at this stage.
 [Within 3 to 4 weeks]

 - External Peer Review: Manuscript that is accepted in step 1, is sent to two subject experts for formative comments and suggestions as per the review parameters and policy as mentioned above.
 If the manuscript did not quality this stage, the author will be informed about the decision by Section Editor.
 [Around 8-10 weeks]